 - A list of successfully established SRBs with logical channel identities for primary path shall be included in the SRB Setup List IE only if CA based PDCP duplication is initiated for the concerned SRBs.

+- A list of BH RLC channels which are successfully established shall be included in the BH RLC Channel Setup List IE;

+- A list of BH RLC channels which failed to be established shall be included in the BH RLC Channel Failed to be Setup List IE;

 When the gNB-DU reports the unsuccessful establishment of a DRB or SRB, the cause value should be precise enough to enable the gNB-CU to know the reason for the unsuccessful establishment.

 For EN-DC operation, the gNB-CU shall include in the UE CONTEXT SETUP REQUEST the E-UTRAN QoS IE. The allocation of resources according to the values of the Allocation and Retention Priority IE included in the E-UTRAN QoS IE shall follow the principles described for the E-RAB Setup procedure in TS 36.413 [15].